ryan-jr/CSClasses/BHecker-CSSen941-SWE1/SWE1.md

 * Modules are a component that is defined at the programming language level (e.g. packages)

 * A system is a logical entity that has a set of definable responsiblities/objectives that consists of hardware/software, Systems can have specs whech are implemented by a collection of components, A system continues even if its components are changed/replaced, The goal of requrements analysis is to determine the responsiblities of a system.
-A subsystem is a part of a larger system
+A sub system is a part of a larger system

 * Top down design